22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 If you’re looking for the crème de la crème of beach chairs, meet Sunflow.
 Launched just over a year ago, the sleek chair features an aluminum frame and water-resistant fabrics, comes with detachable backpack straps, has four recline positions and folds flat when not in use.

-If you opt for the “beach bundle” ($296), you get a slew of fun accessories, including an adjustable cup holder (that can also be used when transporting the chair via the backpack straps), a sun shade, a zippered dry bag and a stay put towel that can be attached to the back of the chair.
+If you opt for the “beach bundle” ($296), you get a slew of fun accessories, including an adjustable cup holder (that can also be used when transporting the chair via the backpack straps), a sun shade, a zippered dry bag and a stay-put towel that can be attached to the back of the chair.
 The hardest part is choosing which of the 17 colors and patterns you want most.

 ____________________________________________________________________________

-Perfect for anyone with bad knees who doesn’t want to crouch super low, this “Big Boy” chair sits 13 inches off the ground, and that’s in addition to being a whopping 22-inches wide.
-Ultra-roomy, the chair can be transported by backpack straps (which are, by the way, adjustable and padded!), contains a rear storage bag, a cup holder and a detachable pillow.
+Perfect for anyone with bad knees who doesn’t want to crouch super low, this “Big Boy” chair sits 13 inches off the ground, and that’s in addition to being a whopping 22 inches wide.
+Ultra roomy, the chair can be transported by backpack straps (which are, by the way, adjustable and padded!), and it contains a rear storage bag, a cup holder and a detachable pillow.
 Done and done.

 Folding beach chairs